Machine Learning based Extraction of Boundary Conditions from Doppler Echo Images for Patient Specific Coarctation of the Aorta: Computational Fluid Dynamics Study: Methods: ML-CFD Pipeline Development

-For this study the inputs to the ML models were time in seconds, the vessel name (ascending aorta, innominate artery, left common carotid artery, left subclavian artery, coarctation and descending aorta), case (pre or post intervention) and heart rate in beats per second were used.
+For this study the inputs to the ML models were time in seconds, the vessel name (ascending aorta, innominate artery, left common carotid artery, left subclavian artery, coarctation and descending aorta), case (pre or post intervention) and heart rate in beats per second.
 Each of these inputs were scaled using Scikit-learns Standard Scaler function \cite{sklearn}.
-This was to prevent error among models sensitive to scaling, such as linear regression and support vector machines.
+This was to limit error in models sensitive to scaling, such as linear regression and support vector machines.
 The evaluation metric used to assess model performance was the root mean square error (RMSE) \cite{hands-on}.
-The following models were trained within this study, namely; Linear Regression model, which provided the baseline, Support Vector Machine Regressor, Random Forest Regressor, Gradient Boosted Regressor, K-Neighbours Regressor (k-NN) and a voting ensemble method.
-The train dataset was split into a train, validation and test with 60\%, 20\%, and 20\% split, respectively.
+The models trained in this study were, namely; Linear Regression model, which provided the baseline, Support Vector Machine Regressor, Random Forest Regressor, Gradient Boosted Regressor, K-Neighbours Regressor (k-NN) and a voting ensemble method.
+The train dataset was split into a train, validation and test with a 60\%, 20\%, and 20\% split, respectively.
 Parameters for the K-neighbours regressor, random forest regressor, gradient boosted regressor, LightGBM regressor \cite{ke2017lightgbm} and support vector machine regressor were optimized on the train set and validated against the validation set \cite{sklearn}.
-Finally, all models were then lastly fit to the combined training and validation set, and evaluated on the test set.
+Finally, all models were fit to the combined training and validation set, and evaluated on the test set.